How To Live On Very Little Money: Extreme Frugality

 Well, that entirely depends on the amount you’ve determined and your monthly savings plan.

 First, establish a goal.
-Determine the emergency fund figure (the total amount you want to put in your emergency fund) with a deadline.
+Determine the emergency fund value (the total amount of your emergency fund) with a deadline.
 Then, set a monthly target.
-I suggest keeping the share small so it’s easier to maintain.
+I suggest keeping the percentage small so it’s easier to maintain.

-Keep the emergency fund remote to avoid the urge to use that money.
+Keep the emergency fund remote to avoid the urge to use it.

-Now, whenever you receive your salary/income, pay yourself first.
-Put the money in your emergency fund and other savings.
-Start using the money only after that.
+Now, whenever you receive your paycheck/salary/income – pay yourself first.
+Put the money in your emergency fund and other savings account.
+Use your salary only after that.

 7| Lower your distractions: